Tommy Belton – Board Chair

 Lindsey is a skilled designer and experienced developer.
 Her background in User Interface design is responsible for her ability to create user friendly web experiences for a wide variety of industries.
 She has worked with a wide range of clients, including small businesses, software companies, ad agencies, musicians and artists.
 Some of the companies she has created web & graphic designs for include the Austin Convention & Visitors Bureau, BMC Software, C3 Presents, the Better Business Bureau, and various startups and sole proprietorships.

 Lindsey is was awarded the Make Mine A Million award in 2011 by Count Me In (for Women’s Economic Independence) and is a member of the American Institute of Graphic Arts and the WordPress Users Association.
-She is also actively involved in the Austin Chamber and the Austin Young Chamber and is currently participating in the 2013 (Best Class Ever!) of Leadership Austin.
+She is also actively involved in the Austin Chamber and the Austin Young Chamber and is recently graduated in the 2013 Essential Class (Best Class Ever!) of Leadership Austin.

 George B. Ward is an attorney with the law firm of De Leon & Washburn, P.C.
 His practice focuses on business litigation, employment matters, commercial transactions, and insurance law.
 George has tried cases in every federal district in Texas, and has represented clients in front of a variety of state and federal regulatory agencies.